hashicorp/packer/website/source/docs/command-line/push.html.markdown

 Packer templates, especially when the builder you are running may not be easily accessable (such as developing `qemu` builders on Mac or Windows).

+!> The Packer build service will receive the raw copy of your Packer template when you push. **If you have sensitive data in your Packer template, you should move that data into Packer variables or environment variables!**

 For the `push` command to work, the [push configuration](/docs/templates/push.html) must be completed within the template.